nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3: Upon parsing, a new `CommentCommand` is created based on the `index` and the `comment`.
 A new `Comment` is created based on the `comment` parsed.

-Step 4: In the `CommentCommand` execution, the `model#getSortedFilteredTutorList()` is called upon to retrieve the list of displayed tutors.
+Step 4: In the `CommentCommand` execution, the `ModelManager#getSortedFilteredTutorList()` is called upon to retrieve the list of displayed tutors.
 The `Tutor` whose index matches the `index` is then stored (after accounting for 0 based indexing).
 In this case, the first `Tutor` is selected.